-In 2023, Santa Rosa Water (SRW) hired Hildebrand Consulting, LLC (HC), to develop a ten-year long-range financial plan, followed by a thorough cost of service analysis and recommendation of a new water and wastewater rate schedule.
-HC found SRW's financial health is such that at the end of the current rate schedule, set to conclude on June 30, 2025, moderate annual water and wastewater rate increases would be required.
+In 2023, Santa Rosa Water (SRW) hired Hildebrand Consulting, LLC (HC), to develop a ten-year long-range financial plan, followed by a thorough cost of service analysis and recommendation of a new water, recycled water and wastewater rate schedule.
+HC found SRW's financial health is such that at the end of the current rate schedule, set to conclude on June 30, 2025, moderate annual water, recycled water, and wastewater rate increases would be required.
 Proposed increases between 6-7% each year for water fixed and usage charges and 5% each year for wastewater fixed and usage charges are proposed to help ensure that SRW continues to meet all service and financial obligations.
-In addition, SRW is proposing the re-introduction of the wholesale pass-through rate increase to water rates.
-This would ensure that the annual increase for wholesale water rates from Sonoma Water would be passed through to the usage portion of customer water bills, ensuring that SRW is neither under nor over charging customers for the annual increase in the cost of wholesale water.
+SRW is also proposing the re-introduction of the wholesale pass-through policy to water rates.
+This would ensure that the annual increase to wholesale water rates from Sonoma Water would be passed through to the usage portion of customer water bills, ensuring that SRW is neither under- nor over-charging customers for the annual increase in the cost of wholesale water.
 In terms of the billing impacts, in years where Sonoma Water's increase to the wholesale rate is larger than SRW's increase to the usage rate, the customer would see an impact slightly larger than the rate proposal on the usage portion of their bills, and in years where Sonoma Water's increase to the wholesale rate is smaller than SRW's increase to the usage rate, the customer would see an impact slightly lower than SRW's increase to the usage rate.
+In addition, SRW is proposing amendments to Title 14 of the Santa Rosa City Code, Chapters 14-04 and 14-08 to allow water rates to be established by resolution of the City Council, as prescribed by the City Charter, as opposed to by ordinance as has been past practice.

-WATER AND WASTEWATER COST OF SERVICE STUDY AND PROPOSED FY 25/26 THROUGH FY 29/30 RATE SCHEDULE PAGE 2 OF 7
+2024 WATER AND WASTEWATER COST OF SERVICE STUDY, PROPOSED FY25/26 THROUGH FY29/30 RATE SCHEDULE, AND AMENDMENTS TO CITY CODE TITLE 14 PAGE 2 OF 7